What Darwin Never Knew Answer Key

 • The Evolution of Feathers: Feathers are a remarkable adaptation that allowed birds to take to the skies.
 "What Darwin Never Knew" examines how feathers may have initially evolved for insulation or display and were later co-opted for flight.
 The discovery of feathered dinosaurs has provided further evidence for the evolutionary link between dinosaurs and birds.

-• Human Evolution: The documentary delves into the genetic differences between humans and chimpanzees, revealing the subtle changes in gene expression that have led to the evolution of uniquely human traits, such as large brains and language.
+• Human Evolution: The documentary digs into the genetic differences between humans and chimpanzees, revealing the subtle changes in gene expression that have led to the evolution of uniquely human traits, such as large brains and language.
 It also highlights the role of FOXP2, a gene involved in speech and language, in human evolution.

 Implications for Understanding Life